Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Introduction

 The implications of adversarial attacks can be far-reaching, as they can compromise the security and accuracy of systems that rely on DL.
 For instance, an adversarial attack on a vehicle-mounted, object-detection system could cause it to misidentify a stop sign as a speed-limit sign \citep{eykholt2018robust}, potentially causing the vehicle to crash.
 As DL becomes increasingly ubiquitous, the need to mitigate adversarial attacks becomes more pressing.
 Therefore, research into adversarial attacks and defenses is a rapidly growing area, with researchers working on developing robust and secure models that are less susceptible to such attacks.

-Our research primarily centers on real-world, physical, black-box attacks on object detectors.
+Our research primarily centers on real-world, naturalistic, universal, black-box attacks on object detectors.
+A naturalistic adversarial patch is a perturbation designed to blend seamlessly with real-world environments, making it difficult to distinguish from benign elements in a scene.
+These patches introduce targeted misclassifications by mimicking natural variations in texture, color, and lighting, thus enhancing their realism and effectiveness against object detectors.
 In a previous study, a gradient-based optimization technique was introduced to create effective naturalistic patches that deceive object detectors \citep{hu2021naturalistic}.
 While that work showcased the adversarial robustness of object detectors, limited consideration was given to the practical scenario where the attacker lacks access to the specific model being targeted.

+The distinctiveness of our approach lies in the utilization of naturalistic patches to adversarially manipulate object detection systems, presenting a notable departure from conventional adversarial noise-based methodologies.
+This departure is underscored by the inherent alignment of naturalistic patches with the underlying data distribution of the object detector, resulting in a heightened level of stealth.
+Unlike their adversarial noise counterparts, as seen in \autoref{tab:naturalness}, naturalistic patches seamlessly integrate into the visual context, rendering them less conspicuous and consequently more efficacious in evading detection mechanisms.

+Our work presents a novel contribution in the domain of adversarial AI by employing GANs to produce patches that adversarially perturb object detectors in a black-box setting, circumventing the necessity for gradient information.
+This approach not only mitigates computational expenses but also reflects a more-realistic scenario wherein attackers lack direct access to the target model.
+By exploring the latent space of GANs, our methodology offers a unique perspective that enhances the efficacy and applicability of adversarial techniques within real-world contexts, thereby augmenting the current discourse in adversarial AI research.